We Shall Overcome: The Seeger Sessions: Background

 This is Springsteen's first album of entirely non-Springsteen material and contains his interpretation of thirteen folk songs made popular by activist folk musician Pete Seeger.
-Using songs written by others, Seeger focused on popularizing and promoting the ethic of local, historical musical influences and recognizing the cultural significance that folk music embodies.
+Using songs written by others, Springsteen focused on popularizing and promoting the ethic of local, historical musical influences and recognizing the cultural significance that folk music embodies.

 Springsteen's project began in 1997, when he recorded "We Shall Overcome" for the Where Have All the Flowers Gone: the Songs of Pete Seeger tribute album, released the following year.
 Springsteen had not known much about Seeger, given his rock and roll upbringing, and investigated Seeger's music.
-While playing the songs in his house, Springsteen was given more reason to continue when his 10-year-old daughter said, "Hey, that sounds like fun."
+While playing one of Seeger's records in his house, Springsteen was given more reason to continue when his 10-year-old daughter said, "Hey, that sounds like fun."

 Soozie Tyrell, the violinist in the E Street Band, connected with a group of lesser-known musicians from New Jersey and New York City, and they joined Springsteen to record in an informal setting in Springsteen's Colts Neck farm.
 The Miami Horns and Springsteen's wife, Patti Scialfa, participated.
 This group would become the Sessions Band.
 The subsequent Bruce Springsteen with the Seeger Sessions Band Tour expanded on the album's musical approach.